Reaction-diffusion models for a class of infinite-dimensional non-linear stochastic differential equations: Abstract

 \section{Abstract}

-We establish the existence of solutions to a non-linear Stochastic Differential Equation (SDE) of reaction-diffusion type in an infinite-dimensional space, with diffusion corresponding to a finite range transition kernel.
-The solution is obtained as the limit of a sequence of Interacting Particle Systems (IPS), and is shown to satisfy the martingale problem corresponding to the target SDE.
-These systems are defined in non-compact state spaces with unbounded local birth, death and jump rates; their construction relies on coupling arguments and martingale estimates.
-Our results extend those of~\cite{dCosFreJar18}, where the same type of equations were studied in a finite-dimensional setting.
+We establish the existence of solutions to a class of non-linear stochastic differential equation of reaction-diffusion type in an infinite-dimensional space, with diffusion corresponding to a given transition kernel.
+The solution obtained is the scaling limit of a sequence of interacting particle systems, and satisfies the martingale problem corresponding to the target differential equation.